pvallet/gourdin/README.md

 # gourdin

-This project is a 3D/2D engine developped under SDL and OpenGL for educational purposes.
+This project is a 3D/2D engine developed under SDL and OpenGL for educational purposes.

 The structure of the map is taken from the map generator of this tutorial: